-Additional agency coordination and outreach for the project was facilitated through the development of special advisory groups for the project that include an EAG and a PAG.
+Additional agency coordination and outreach for the project is also facilitated through the development of special advisory groups for the project that include an Environmental Advisory Group and a Project Advisory Group.
 The EAG provides input on potential environmental impacts as a result of the project alternatives.
 The PAG provides input in the project alternatives and informs the project team of local knowledge, issues and concerns.
-The project study team met with each advisory group separately on December 8, 2020, which included 15 EAG members (45 total EAG members) and 11 PAG members (49 total PAG members), and on August 31, 2021 (pending).
-The CFX Environmental Stewardship Committee's primary function is to assist the CFX Board in fulfilling its responsibilities by providing oversight and guidance for the protection of the natural environment through conservation and sustainable practices.
-The ESC meeting as required to review projects and programs designed to support the responsible use and protection of the natural environment and provide guidance to CFX staff and consultants.
-The project team met with the ESC for project input in October 2020 and June 2021.
+The project study team met with each advisory group separately on December 8, 2020, and August 31, 2021, which included 15 EAG members (45 total EAG members) and 11 PAG members (49 total PAG members).
+The following describes general input received from each advisory group.